 Hard Body Swimbaits

 Some of the hard body versions have a lip in the front of the lure to create the swimming action, much like a crankbait, while others don’t need a lip to swim.
-The bodies are typically jointed to improve the swimming action when its retrieved.
+The jointed bodies give the bait a better swimming action.
 They can have one joint in the middle (Single Jointed) or as many as six or more (Multi Jointed).
-There are non-jointed versions but not many.
+There are some non-jointed versions but not many.

 These baits are made up of three or more body sections that are all hinged together.
 They have a wider and smoother swimming action than a single jointed model.
 In some cases, a certain hard body swimbait model will come in different lengths, and the longer versions will have more joints.

-Single jointed swimbaits are made up of two solid body parts, attached to each other by a hinging connection that allows the bait to “swim” as it’s retrieved.
+Single jointed swimbaits are made up of two seperate parts, attached to each other by a hinging connection that allows the bait to “swim” as it’s retrieved.
 Sometimes the hinge is right in the mid section of the bait and other times closer to the tail.

 Glide baits are basically an elongated version of a single-jointed hard swimbait.
 The longer body profile gives the bait a wider “S-shaped” swimming action than that of a standard swimbait.
 These are great baits if your looking to slow down your presentation, they perform awesome with the stop and go method, similarly to how you work a jerkbait.